Do Mice Have Bones?

 How Many Bones Are There in a Mouse?

 You might be surprised to learn that a small creature such as a mouse has more bones than we do.
-Let’s delve into the specifics of the number and types of bones in a mouse’s body.
+The table below compares the number and location of bones in mice and humans, highlighting the unique aspects of a mouse’s skeletal structure:

 Do mice have the same number of bones like humans?